 Introduction to basic elements of the Islamic tradition: the Koran, Prophet Muhammad, beliefs, rituals, mysticism, the arts, social and political history.
+Prerequisite: CORE 1101.
+3 credits doctrines and practices associated with Muslim spirituality in its varied cultural forms - philosophical treatises, poetry, prose, rituals, prayer and the arts.
 3 credits